There are a few wonderful and surprising things that are true about your retirement:

 Sell Things.
 Sell things to supplement your income within a given year.
 My father sold his Harley to my nephew last year, opting to take monthly payments of $200 until it was paid off ($2,400 for the year).
 He enjoyed receiving the deposit every month, and my nephew got to enjoy the motorcycle while paying it off.
 This could mean selling your Hummel collection on eBay, and then when the curio cabinet is empty, selling that on Craigslist.
 I know an insurance agent who goes to Walmart on Black Friday, buys things at a deep discount, and then sells them for 4x the price on eBay.

 These are just a few ideas.
-Share what you have done or plan to do in designing your own retirement?
+What can you do to design your own retirement?